Recently we bought two leather couches.

 It leaves me thinking - Did we solve this problem or did he?
 Nup, not even going there.

-These protectors would also be great for parents with toddlers or grandparents looking after grandchildren.
+These protectors would also be great for families with toddlers and also for grandparents looking after grandchildren.

 Couches are expensive and having the covers just means, it doesn’t matter if the cat is there or if something is spilled.

-Life is too short to be worried about such things and a compromise was the solution.
+Life is too short to be worried abut such things and there was a solution.
+We just took the long way to find the solution.